-Jigsaw puzzles also provide a host of important benefits, including cognitive and sensory stimulation, socialization, and fun.
-Yes, fun is an important benefit.
-The best puzzles for Alzheimer's will depend on the stage the care receiver is in, but generally choose puzzles with fewer and larger pieces, and with simple pictures.
+Puzzle choice should depend on the individual, but generally choose puzzles with fewer and larger pieces, and with simple pictures.
 A still life painting depicting a bowl of fruit or a single flower in a vase will be better than a panorama of jelly beans.

 Not all puzzles for Alzheimer's are jigsaw puzzles.
 Any activity that poses a problem to be solved can properly be called a puzzle, and any activity that requires the brain to be exercised is an appropriate puzzle for someone with Alzheimer's disease.
-Our Lock Boxes and the two Senior Smart Puzzles books are great examples.
+Two good examples of puzzles that aren't jigsaw are Lock Boxes and the two Senior Smart Puzzles.